On-campus interviewing policies and procedures

 - Employing organizations that do not supply accurate information to their organization, employment opportunities and compensation packages.
 Employing organizations are responsible for information supplied and commitments made by their representatives.
 If conditions change and require the employing organization to revoke its commitment, the employing organization will pursue a course action for the affected candidate that is fair and equitable.

 - Employing organizations that do not provide Career Services with appropriate permanent contact information.

-- Employing organizations that require an investment on the part of students to participate in an internship or full-time permanent position (e.g. the purchase of a demonstration package or payment for a required training program).
+- Employing organizations that require an investment on the part of students to participate in an internship or full-time permanent position.
+This includes purchase of a demonstration package or payment for a required training program.

 - Employing organizations that serve alcohol as part of the recruiting process.

 - Employing organizations that do not maintain equal employment opportunity (EEO) compliance and follow affirmative action principal in recruiting activities.
 Appropriate recruiting activities include the following: